 Kareena is a first year doctoral student in the Social Psychology program at NYU.
 Prior to joining NYU, she received her B.A. in psychology from San Francisco State University and worked as the lab manager in the UCSF Emotion, Health and Psychophysiology Lab under Dr. Wendy Berry Mendes.
 Broadly, she is interested in understanding how social connection impacts health and well-being and exploring the role of biological factors, like autonomic physiology and sleep, in our interactions.
 She is particularly interested in investigating empathy in intergroup contexts and understanding how physiological responses provide insight into how we interpret and respond to our social environment.
 Her CV can be found here.

 Casey is a senior Psychology major and Child & Adolescent Mental Health Studies minor.
 After graduation, she is joining Massachusetts General Hospital as a clinical research coordinator for their eating disorders program.
-Casey intends to pursue a doctoral degree in clinical psychology and work in a clinical setting, focusing on evidence-based treatment for psychological disorders in children and adolescents with an emphasis on eating disorders.
-Her other interests include self-perception, social comparison, and how these variables relate to health and lifestyle practices.
-Casey is also currently conducting an Honors project investigating status and gender perception.
+Casey intends to pursue a doctoral degree in clinical psychology and work with children and adolescents, focusing in particular on eating disorder psychopathology.
+Her other interests include gender stereotyping and its intersections with status perception.
 Outside of the lab, Casey enjoys baking and writing.

 Casey Hoffman is a senior majoring in Psychology with a minor is Child & Adolescent Mental Health Studies.
 She is also in the accelerated BA/MA program in General Psychology.
 She is interested in research involving how people make judgements and decisions regarding others, especially in regards to stereotyping and prejudice, and how identity influences this.
 This is her first year as a research assistant in the West Lab.